-- Examples: Contribution for disaster relief; contribution for a school fundraiser. - Colleagues who May Provide Funding: U.S.-based (and non-U.S. based when charged to U.S. cost centers) colleagues in the following Pfizer divisions: BU non-Sales Functions (including PCA), Corporate Affairs, CBO, and WMS.
-For purposes of the External Funding SOP, PCA includes Account Managers, as defined above. - Approval Process: Requests for non-healthcare charitable contributions may be submitted using the Funding Request Form at https://aribaprime.pfizer.com/Sourcing/Main.
+- Examples: Contribution for disaster relief; contribution for a school fundraiser. - Colleagues who May Provide Funding: U.S.-based (and non-U.S. based when charged to U.S. cost centers) colleagues in the following Pfizer divisions: BU non-Sales Functions (including Key Account Mangaement & PCA), Corporate Affairs, CBO, and WMS.
+For purposes of the External Funding SOP, PCA includes Account Managers, as defined above. - Approval Process: Requests for non-healthcare charitable contributions may be submitted using the Funding Request Form in Ariba.
 All such requests are subject to review and approval by designated reviewers aligned to each BU/Division/Function.